avimehenwal/fan-gallery/content/film/animated.md

 ## Sword of the Stranger

+* DOnt worry, you are not in any danger
 * Celebration of combat in most mouth watering way
 * Chinese are building something
 * Why did mercenaries want to kill the boy?